secretstartups/handbook/job-families/sales/chief-of-staff-cro/index.html.md

 ## Career Ladder
 There is no set career path for a Chief of Staff.
 As such, the role is often viewed as having a ~2 year rotation — a passthrough program with an eye towards leading a functional area of their business thereafter.
-Some may step into a senior leadership or VP role in operations or strategy, or some may stay and thrive in the CoS role for a longer time period.
-It is more common to see a CoS evolve into GM or similar roles overseeing entire business units — roles that require management experience, strong communication and contextual knowledge of multiple teams working together.
+Some may step into a senior leadership role in operations or strategy, or some may continue to grow thier career and thrive in the CoS role for a longer time period.
+It is more common to see a CoS evolve into functional leadership roles — roles that require management experience, strong communication and contextual knowledge of multiple teams working together.

 ## Hiring Process